How can you avoid writing content nobody will read?

-Whether you’re a small business owner or a full-time blogging, it is important that you get eyes on your content, which means you have to avoid writing content nobody will read.
+Whether you’re a small business owner or full-time blogger, it is essential to get eyes on your content, which means you have to avoid writing content nobody will read.

 The more people read your content, the more your chances of converting them to customers or newsletter subscribers, and the more successful you’ll become.